braxtonb/real-time-voting-project/README.md

 *Database*

-- On the Heroku dashboard's Resources tab, search for `Heroku Postgres` in the Add-ons search
+- On the Heroku dashboard's "Resources" tab, search for `Heroku Postgres` in the Add-ons search
 - Follow the instructions to provision a FREE hobby dev level Postgres DB.
 This will automatically configure a required `DATABASE_URL` variable that allows the backend's Prisma client to properly generate models reflecting the state of the Postgres DB.
-- With your method of choice, create `Franchise` and `Vote` tables in the Heroku Postgres DB and seed the database using the sql statements in `real-time-voting-db/postgres/init/10-franchise.sql` and `real-time-voting-db/postgres/init/20-vote.sql`.
-Note, when locally developing with docker-compose, creating and seeding the database and tables is handled by these sql files which are run on initialization of the Postges DB.
-For more information, checkout the "Initialization Scripts" section here - https://hub.docker.com/_/postgres
+- With your method of choice, create `Franchise` and `Vote` tables in the Heroku Postgres DB.
+For table structure and seeding guidance, use the sql statements in the [real-time-voting-db/postgres/init](https://github.com/braxtonb/real-time-voting-project/blob/master/real-time-voting-db/postgres/init/10-franchise.sql) directory.
+Note, seeding and creating the tables is handled by these sql files automatically when locally developing with docker-compose.
+For more information, checkout the "Initialization Scripts" section here - https://hub.docker.com/_/postgres.